Why Synergy Healthcare?

 Kerri graduated from New York University School of Occupational Therapy with a Master’s of Arts in December of 1999.
 She graduated with her Bachelor’s Degree in Special Education from University of North Carolina at Charlotte in 1997.
 Kerri has practiced occupational therapy in a variety of settings including early intervention, rehabilitation, school district, NICU, acute care and pediatric outpatient practice.
 Kerri has extensive knowledge and experience working with children who have sensory processing disorder, feeding difficulties and visual motor delays.
 She is certified in Integrated Listening Systems and Therapeutic Listening.
 Kerri is passionate about helping improve function and success from a variety of real life, functional and holistic treatment approaches.
 Her long time vision has been to create a therapeutic environment that offers functional, yet fun activities such as gardening and pet therapy.
 Kerri, her husband, and their 6 children enjoy outdoor activities such as skiing, biking, being on the water and spending time with their 3 dogs and 2 cats!

-William Strong, SM, CF-SLP
+William Strong, SM, CCC-SLP

 Pediatric Speech Therapist